Model Policies for Fire Service

 Fire Departments should have policies that address critical functions in the administration and operation of their departments.
 However, writing these policies and updating them to keep pace with ongoing court decisions takes a great deal of time.
 Many departments, especially smaller paid and volunteer departments, lack policies for this very reason.
 Even larger departments struggle to keep their policies up to date as our judicial, social, and cultural landscape rapidly changes.

 The Kentucky League of Cities Insurance Services (KLCIS) has contracted with the Legal & Liability Risk Management Institute (LLRMI) to provide Kentucky Fire Departments to provide 62 tasks or operational areas for the fire service.
 The policies are designed to help fire departments control liability exposures and have been coordinated with NFPA Standards and KRS Statutes.
+While participation as a KLCIS member has many benefits, these policies, as well as model policies for law enforcement, are available to all fire services in Kentucky, whether or not they are KLCIS members.

-These model policies are created to be in harmony with NFPA Standards and Kentucky Revised Statutes and Kentucky Administrative Regulations.
+These model policies are created to be in coherence with NFPA Standards and Kentucky Revised Statutes and Kentucky Administrative Regulations.
 They are available in MS Word to allow for customization to fit in with your existing policies.
 We do not recommend changes that would alter the intent of the policy, but because Fire Departments are so different organizationally, changes may be necessary to fit the structure of your individual department.